longhorn/website/content/docs/1.7.2/important-notes/_index.md

 To apply the storage network to existing RWX volumes, you must detach the volumes, enable the [Storage Network For RWX Volume Enabled](../references/settings#storage-network-for-rwx-volume-enabled) setting, and then reattach the volumes.

 For more information, see [Issue #8184](https://github.com/longhorn/longhorn/issues/8184).

+## Backup

+### Related Custom Resources Might Disappear

+Longhorn will attempt to clean up the backup-related custom resources in the following scenarios:

+- An empty response from the NFS server due to a brief server downtime.
+- A race condition between related Longhorn backup controllers.

+The backup information will be resynchronized during the next polling interval.
+For more information, see [#9530](https://github.com/longhorn/longhorn/issues/9530).

 ## V2 Data Engine